HOME > MANCHESTER PRIDE INVESTIGATION

 For years, the Pride organisers, Manchester City Council, the tourist board, local press and national gay media simply didn't bother to do the few simple calculations and measurements that reveal that the published figures are physically impossible (it took me just a few minutes to do the sums).

 Or...
-Some of the above knew that the figures were false and yet still published them because it suited their purposes.
+Some knew that the figures were false and yet still published them because it suited their purposes.

 Either way, the fact that the public can be misled to this extent, for a decade, should ring alarm bells.
 Some of these publications end up in libraries as the historical record of local events, so people will continue to be grossly misled about how large Pride was in Manchester for years to come.